ICON PLC (NASDAQ: ICLR) DEADLINE ALERT: Bernstein Liebhard LLP Reminds ICON plc Investors of Upcoming Deadline

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds ICON plc (“ICON” or the “Company”) (NASDAQ: ICLR) investors of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-If you purchased or acquired ICON ordinary shares, and/or would like to discuss your legal rights and options please visit ICON plc Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired ICON ordinary shares, and/or would like to discuss your legal rights and options please visit ICON plc Shareholder Class Action Lawsuits or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 A lawsuit was filed in the United States District Court for the Eastern District of New York on behalf of investors who purchased or acquired the ordinary shares of ICON between July 27, 2023 and October 23, 2024, inclusive., alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its senior officers.